TrentBrunson/Turbo_Learning/README.md

 * Description of the analysis phase of the project

 ### Database
-For our database, we used **Heroku** to store our data.
-Our decision to use this cloud platform was due to the dynamic features and it's free.
+For our database, we used **Heroku Postgres - SQL Services** to host our data base.
+Our decision to use this cloud platform was due to the dynamic features and its free of cost offerings.
+Our plan of action for our database was created with the utilization of an entity relationship diagram.

 #### Tools Used:
 * Python